 MSc (University of the Witwatersrand)

 MSc Ecology, Environment and Conservation (University of the Witwatersrand), BSc (Hons) Botany (University of the Witwatersrand), BSc Ecology & Zoology (University of the Witwatersrand)

-Samantha joined the Plant Conservation Unit (PCU) as a Research Assistant in February 2016.
-Her main focus is the development and management of rePhotoSA, the citizen science repeat photography project of southern African landscapes.
+Samantha joined the Plant Conservation Unit (PCU) as a Research Assistant in February 2016 until December 2018.
+Her main focus was the development and management of rePhotoSA, the citizen science repeat photography project of southern African landscapes.
 This project is focused on getting the public or 'citizen scientists' to contribute to the extensive repeat photographic database housed within the PCU.

 Peer Reviewed Publications